 Innovation is the cornerstone of pharmacy.
 As the profession goes through unprecedented change, we believe it's important to recognise those leading the way.

 This annual award recognises those in the profession who are redefining pharmacy.
-Our partner Astra-Zeneca sponsors this initiative with a $5,000 grant that goes towards to the winner’s professional development.
+The recipient will receive a $5,000 grant towards their professional development.

 $5000 professional development prize

 The winner receives a medal, $5000 towards further professional development and the opportunity to share their innovation with the rest of the profession.
 The award is presented at an award ceremony and gala dinner at UTS each year.